 This practical book (shortlisted for the ELTons) goes much further than simply telling you what to do and how to do it.
 It also looks at the why.
 It explains the deeper rationale for decisions we might make, as well as exploring the underlying principles and factors that can make or break a lesson.

-It provides reflection that will be of value when you are sitting at home thinking over why one of your classes is not going the way that you want or when you have seen a really good teaching idea at a conference but are wondering how to make it work in your own class?
+Have you sat at home thinking over why one of your classes is not going the way that you want?
+Or perhaps you’ve seen a really good teaching idea at a conference and are wondering how to make it work in your own class?
 Understanding Teenagers in the ELT Classroom provides reflections and ideas to help you.

 Each chapter follows the same pattern:

-- The first part begins with a Discussion of a certain facet of teaching teens.
-It identifies key issues and outlines situations the author has experienced in his own teaching, and also draws upon writers and trainers who have played a role in his own development.
+- Each begins with a Discussion of a certain facet of teaching teens.
+Chris Roland identifies key issues and outlines situations he has experienced in his own teaching.
+He also draws upon writers and trainers who have played a role in his own development.

-- In the second part of each chapter, Practical applications, the discussion takes a more hands on turn and outlines some classroom applications and techniques which you can use in the classroom.
+- In the second part of each chapter, Practical applications, the discussion takes a more hands-on turn.
+Here, Chris Roland outlines some classroom applications and techniques which you can use in the classroom.

 - Each chapter ends with three summary sections.
-The Questions for reflection box may serve to summarise the chapter.
-The Things to try box can be the basis for small scale projects, action research or professional development.
-Finally, the Things to share box contains prompts for exchanging ideas where the chapter is being used in a training setting.
+The Questions for reflection box helps summarise the chapter.
+The Things to try box suggests ideas for small scale projects, action research or professional development for you to try.
+Finally, the Things to share box contains prompts to help you exchange ideas.